-- 1. Ocean Lifeguard Specialist Employees in this classification shall not be eligible for Certification Pay. - Marine Safety Captain Employees classified as Marine Captain shall receive five percent (5%) above their base hourly rate for maintaining active certification in all of the following: SCUBA/Rescue, ICS (Incident Command System) 100 and 200; Instructor 1 and Instructor 2; SCUBA/Dry Suit; and Instructor Emergency Response Red Cross. - 3.
-Marine Safety Battalion Chief Employees classified as Marine Safety Battalion Chief shall receive five percent (5%) above their base hourly rate for maintaining active certification in all of the following: ICS (Incident Command System) 300; Company Officer 2A, 2B, and 2D..
+- 1. Marine Safety Specialist Employees in this classification shall not be eligible for Certification Pay. - Marine Safety Captain Employees classified as Marine Captain shall receive five percent (5%) above their base hourly rate for maintaining active certification in all of the following: SCUBA/Rescue, ICS (Incident Command System) 100 and 200; Instructor 1 and Instructor 2; SCUBA/Dry Suit; and Instructor Emergency Response Red Cross. - 3.
+Marine Safety Battalion Chief Employees classified as Marine Safety Battalion Chief shall receive five percent (5%) above their base hourly rate for maintaining active certification in all of the following: ICS (Incident Command System) 300; Chief Officer 3A, 3B, 3C and 3D.
+Employees receiving Certification Pay for Company Officer 2A, 2B, and 2D certification at the time of City Council approval of this MOU may use those certifications as a substitute for the Chief Officer 3A-3D certifications, above.